Optometry Continuing Education 2026: CE Credits, Courses, Conferences, and Free Resources

 Online CE opportunities include pre-recorded videos, webinars, and online courses.

-Best Conferences with CE Credit
+Best Optometry Conferences with CE Credit (2026)

 Live optometrist CE opportunities include interactive online events and in-person conferences or meetings.
 Most optometrists meet their live CE requirements through the Big Six optometrical organizations.